 We are exposed to the effects of interest rate changes primarily as a result of our revolving credit facility, which bears interest at a variable rate.
 We typically use this facility on a short-term basis to maintain liquidity and fund expansion of our real estate investment portfolio and operations.
-As of March 31, 2009, we had \$220.0 million outstanding under this facility, and the weighted average interest rate on outstanding borrowings was 2.9%.
-Annual interest expense would increase \$2.2 million for every 1% increase in interest rates on this balance.
+As of June 30, 2009, we had \$81.0 million outstanding under this facility, and the weighted average interest rate on outstanding borrowings was 1.8%.
+Annual interest expense would increase \$810,000 for every 1% increase in interest rates on this balance.

-As of March 31, 2009, we also had \$520.0 million of debt outstanding under our HSH Credit Facility, which is a variable-rate pooled mortgage facility.
+As of June 30, 2009, we also had \$520.0 million of debt outstanding under our HSH Credit Facility, which is a variable-rate pooled mortgage facility.
 However, as a result of the interest rate swap agreements entered into with HSH Nordbank, these borrowings effectively bear interest at fixed rates ranging from 5.25% to 6.03%.
 We are exposed to credit risk of the counterparty to these interest rate swap agreements in the event of non-performance under the terms of the derivative contracts.
 In the event of non-performance by the counterparty, we would be subject to the variability of interest rates on the debt outstanding under the HSH Credit Facility to which our outstanding interest rate swaps relate.
 Please see "Debt Financings" above for more information concerning our outstanding debt.

 We currently have investments in Canada and Brazil and as a result are subject to risk from the effects of exchange rate movements of foreign currencies, which may affect future costs and cash flows.
-For all currencies we are currently a net receiver of the foreign currency (we receive more cash than we pay out), and therefore our foreign operations benefit from a weaker U.S. dollar and are adversely affected by a stronger U.S. dollar relative to the foreign currency.
-During the three months ended March 31, 2009 and 2008, we had no currency transactions which resulted in significant gains or losses being recorded in our condensed consolidated statements of operations.
+For all currencies, we are currently a net receiver of the foreign currency (we receive more cash than we pay out), and therefore our foreign operations benefit from a weaker U.S. dollar and are adversely affected by a stronger U.S. dollar relative to the foreign currency.
+During the three months ended June 30, 2009 and 2008, we had no currency transactions which resulted in significant gains or losses being recorded in our condensed consolidated statements of operations.
 Generally, we have not entered into any foreign currency forward exchange contracts to hedge the effects of adverse fluctuations in foreign currency exchange rates.
 We have obtained non-recourse mortgage financing at a fixed rate of interest in the local currency related to our property in Toronto, Canada.
 To the extent that currency fluctuations increase or decrease net operating income as translated to U.S. dollars, the change in debt service, as translated to U.S. dollars, will partially offset the effect of fluctuations in net operating income, and, to some extent, mitigate the risk from changes in foreign currency rates.
-Based on our current operational strategies, management does not believe that variations in the foreign currency exchange rates pose a significant risk to our consolidated results of operations or financial position.
+Based upon our equity ownership in our international subsidiaries as of June 30, 2009, holding everything else constant, a 10% immediate, simultaneous, unfavorable change in all of the foreign currency exchange rates to which we are exposed would decrease the net book value of our investments in our international subsidiaries by approximately \$21.3 million and would decrease the quarterly net income of our international subsidiaries by approximately \$223,000.